allenjoey/ansible-linux-patching/README.md

-# Ansible Playbook that fully automates the "manual" patching of CentOS/RHEL and Debian/Ubuntu, using all known official patches.
+# Ansible Playbook that fully automates the "manual" patching of Red Hat, Rocky9 and Debian/Ubuntu, using all known official patches.

-Patches CentOS 7/8/9 Stream, RHEL 7/8/9, Debian Ubuntu 18.04 and 20.04.
+Patches CentOS 7/8/9 Stream, RHEL 7/8/9, Rocky9 and Debian Ubuntu 18.04 and 20.04+.

 ## Installation

+Update the inventory with your hosts

 ansible-playbook update-by-group.yml -v